syncfusion-content/maui-docs/MAUI/ListView/viewappearance.md

 {% endhighlight %}
 {% endtabs %}

-N> When both `SfBusyIndicator` and `SfListView` loaded with same row and column, you need to set `InputTransparent` as `True` to `SfBusyIndicator` in order to pass touch interaction to `SfListView` in iOS platform.
+N> When both `SfBusyIndicator` and `SfListView` are loaded with the same row and column, you need to set `InputTransparent` as `True` to `SfBusyIndicator` in order to pass touch interaction to `SfListView` in the iOS platform.

-## show busy indicator on list view items
+## Show busy indicator on list view items

 The `SfListView` allows displaying an activity indicator for an item when its data is being loaded in the background.
 To perform this, load both `ActivityIndicator` and a `Button` in the same row of a `Grid` element inside the [ItemTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_ItemTemplate) of the `SfListView`.
-The busy indicator and button can be enabled and disabled by using properties `IsButtonVisible` and `IsIndicatorVisible` respectively in the model class.
+The busy indicator and button can be enabled and disabled by using the `IsButtonVisible` and `IsIndicatorVisible` properties respectively in the model class.

 {% tabs %}
 {% highlight c# %}